dp22acn/Data_Science_Project/README.md

 Degree Centrality: Identifying the most connected nodes.
 Clustering Coefficient: Understanding the tendency of nodes to form clusters.
 Path Length: Analyzing the shortest distance between nodes.
-These metrics help in understanding the structure and behavior of the network, leading to better insights.
+These metrics help in understanding the structure and behaviour of the network, leading to better insights.

 Gephi is a powerful open-source tool used for visualizing and analyzing large networks.
 It complements Python by providing an intuitive graphical interface and advanced algorithms for statistical calculations, which allow for deeper insights into the structure of the network.